 The term ‘novel psychoactive substances’ (NPS) refers to newly available drugs that mimic the effects of traditional illegal drugs such as cannabis, ecstasy and cocaine.
 They are often referred to as ‘legal highs’.

-This one day legal highs training course focuses on different types, current prevalence, health / psychiatric issues and effective interventions.
+This legal highs training course focuses on different types, current prevalence, health / psychiatric issues and effective interventions.

 To explore current trends and prevalence in the UK